 Whether we see an outcome as surprising does not only depend on the probability of that outcome.
-It also depends on the probability of other possible outcomes (Kahneman & Tversky, 1982; Attneave, 1959; Teigen & Keren, 2003).
+It also depends on the probability of other possible outcomes (Teigen & Keren, 2003; Attneave, 1959; Kahneman & Tversky, 1982).
 For example, an event that had a 10% probability is surprising if there was another event with probability 30%, but is less surprising if this was actually the most probable event (Teigen & Keren, 2003).
-Judgments of whether an event was 'likely' also depend on the probability of alternative possible events (Teigen, 1988; Windschitl and Wells, 1998, see also discussion in Lassiter, 2011).
+Judgments of whether an event was 'likely' also depend on the probability of alternative possible events (Teigen, 1988; Windschitl and Wells, 1998, see also Lassiter, 2011; Yalcin, 2010).
 When estimating the value of a continuous quantity, people also judge that intervals that lie in the center of the relevant distribution are more likely than equally-probable larger intervals in the tails of the distribution (Teigen et al., 2022).

-We suggest that an outcome is judged as surprising if it would have been a bad guess prior to learning about the outcome.
-Conversely, people judge an outcome as likely if it is a good guess, or would have been included in a good guess.
-Under our account, an outcome with probability p will sometimes be included and sometimes be left out of the optimal guess, depending on the probability of other outcomes.
-This naturally explains why our judgments of whether an outcome is likely or surprising depend on the probability of other outcomes.

-Our account also explains why interval estimates in the center of a distribution are judged as more likely than intervals in the tails: intervals in the tails of a distribution are poorer representatives of the distribution, and therefore make for poor guesses.
+We suggest that when people make judgments of surprise and likelihood, they often do so with the goal of communicating their subjective probability distribution about the relevant outcome or state of affairs.
+From this perspective, people judge a possible outcome as likely in order to communicate that this outcome would be mentioned in a good guess about what will happen.
+Our model predicts that an outcome with probability p will sometimes be included and sometimes be left out of the optimal guess, depending on the probability of other outcomes.
+This naturally explains why our judgments of whether an outcome is likely depend on the probability of other outcomes.
+Our proposal also explains why interval estimates in the center of a distribution are judged as more likely than intervals in the tails: intervals in the tails of a distribution are poorer representatives of the distribution, and therefore make for poor guesses.